Fun and engaging ideas for social media posts

-We mentioned some of these at our workshops recently and ended up seeing some dealers go away and use them to great effect.
-Obviously we’d advise you to continue posting relevant news articles, links to your stock and behind the scenes photos and videos from your dealership.
+We’d advise you to continue posting relevant news articles, links to your stock and behind the scenes photos and videos from your dealership.
 But here are some other ideas for more fun and entertaining posts that could come in handy.

 Throwback Thursdays have become a common trend on social media sites with many businesses adopting them to drive engagement.
 All they entail is a post that harps back to a bygone era, tapping into people’s nostalgic side to drive likes, shares and comments.

 If you have a bundle of old grainy photographs of your dealership and cars that you used to sell, why not post a picture of one of them each week on Thursday?
 Simply write something along the line of: “Throwback Thursday: Here is another old picture of the dealership back in the day…” If you’re doing this on Twitter then be sure to use the hashtag – #ThrowbackThursday.

 If you don’t have any old pictures of your dealership, then why not grab some pictures of old cars from around the web?
 Remember, social media is a very visual medium and people love looking at stylish pictures of classic cars.
 You could even get old pictures of your staff as children and upload them.

 Guess the car